 You may be offered a computerised tomography (CT) scan and other investigations which will help to confirm the diagnosis of lung cancer.
 You may need other tests which not only provide more information about the cancer but also help to detect whether it has spread.

 You may be offered different types of tests depending on the circumstances.
-If the CT scan shows the cancer is at an early stage and you are fit to be treated you may be asked to have another type of scan.
+If the CT scan shows the cancer is at an early stage and you are fit to be treated, you may be asked to have another type of scan.
 This is called a positron emission tomography-CT (PET-CT) scan.
 This shows up areas of active cancer and whether it has spread to the lymph glands in the chest.
 If the cancer has spread to these glands, you will be offered a biopsy.
 A small sample will be taken and inspected under a microscope to look for the abnormal cells of cancer.
 The type of cancer can also be determined from the sample.
 One or more of the following procedures may be done to obtain a sample for testing:

-Bronchoscopy is the most common procedure to look into the airways and to obtain a biopsy from a tumour in a main airway.
+A bronchoscopy is the most common procedure to look into the airways and to obtain a biopsy from a tumour in a main airway.
 A bronchoscope is a thin, flexible, telescope.
 It is about as thick as a pencil.
 The bronchoscope is passed through the nose, down the back of the throat, into the windpipe (trachea) and down into the bronchi.
 The fibre-optics allow light to shine round bends in the bronchoscope and so the doctor can see clearly inside your airways.
 A bronchoscope has a side channel down which a thin grabbing instrument can pass.
 This can be used to take a small biopsy from tissue on the the inside lining of a bronchi.

-Fine-needle biopsy.
-This is often done where the cancer is at the edge of the lung, where a doctor inserts a thin needle through the chest wall to obtain a small sample of tissue (this is called a trans-thoracic needle biopsy).
+A fine-needle biopsy is often done where the cancer is at the edge of the lung, where a doctor inserts a thin needle through the chest wall to obtain a small sample of tissue (this is called a trans-thoracic needle biopsy).
 CT or ultrasound pictures help to guide the doctor to insert the needle into the suspicious area.
 The skin is numbed with local anaesthetic to make the test as painless as possible.

-Surgical biopsy.
 If you are unable to have one of the tests previously described or they have not provided an answer, you may be asked to undergo a small operation to obtain lung tissue for testing.

 Assessing the extent and spread